skaman82/HW3_tracker/README.md

 ## Position app
-• Function: This doesn't work yet on my watch<br>
+• Function: This doesn't work yet on my watch (could be left out to reduce developing cost)<br>
+• if you want to do it right, use this app for navigational directions from googleMaps/AndroidAuto + Apple Maps - since the phone app already sending navigational messages every 3 seconds while navigating, but they currently ending up as a text message.
+But I could understand if this would be to big for this price range<br>
 <img src="https://github.com/skaman82/HW3_tracker/blob/main/10040/30.jpg" width="300px"/>